RickWong/fetch-plus/README.md

 - Options can be computed at run-time: `headers: () => value`
 - Middlewares can manipute request options before fetching.
 - Middlewares can transform responses after fetching, like calling `json()` or parsing into ImmutableJS records.
-- Runs in Node and browsers
+- Runs in Node and browsers.

 Just remember to bring your own Fetch API and ES Promise polyfills.